Asian Markets Swing After Virus Sparks Wall St Collapse - UrduPoint

 Asian Markets Swing After Virus Sparks Wall St Collapse

-Asian markets fluctuated Tuesday after Wall Street suffered its worst day in more than three decades with coronavirus panic sweeping the planet
+Asian markets fluctuated Tuesday after Wall Street suffered its worst day in more than three decades with coronavirus panic sweeping the planet, though European equities enjoyed an early bounce

-Hong Kong, (UrduPoint / Pakistan Point News - 17th Mar, 2020 ):Asian markets fluctuated Tuesday after Wall Street suffered its worst day in more than three decades with coronavirus panic sweeping the planet.
+Hong Kong, (UrduPoint / Pakistan Point News - 17th Mar, 2020 ):Asian markets fluctuated Tuesday after Wall Street suffered its worst day in more than three decades with coronavirus panic sweeping the planet, though European equities enjoyed an early bounce.

 While governments and central banks attempt to soothe markets with massive stimulus pledges and interest rate cuts, more countries are going into lockdown to prevent the outbreak's spread -- bringing the world economy juddering to a halt.